DiegoDev-It/DirectTrack/README.md

 # How to run
-First check if you've installed all the dependecies required, then clone this repo and `python3 amdrxbot2`
+First check if you've installed all the dependecies required.
+Create two files, `telegram_id.txt` for your ID and `api_key.txt` with the API key of the bot.
+Finally clone this repo and `python3 amdrxbot2`